Featured Image: 100layeredcake

 The best thing to do is choose a club, social activity or an accountability partner for the gym who you cannot let down, even when life is getting in the way.

 3. Define What You Need

 It’s all good and well deciding on tasks to achieve but do you have the resources to get there?
 Not just when it comes to the physical but the mental skillset as well.
-For many entrepreneurs, it is important to wear multiple hats and learn new skills as you go but this means you could be forgetting something during the planning phases.
-If one of your goals is to start your own business, you’ll need basic accounting software, an understanding of legal documents from contracts and agreements to terms and conditions, web design ideas or skills if you are working with a budget.
+For many entrepreneurs, it is essential to wear multiple hats and learn new skills as you go but this means you could be forgetting something during the planning phases.
+If one of your goals is to start your own business, you’ll need necessary accounting software, an understanding of legal documents from contracts and agreements to terms and conditions, web design ideas or skills if you are working with a budget.

 Break down your goals for the week and make sure that when you jump onto each task, the resources and skills are there to help you get it done.
 If you are missing some, add this to your core list of long-term elements to work on.
-Just keep asking yourself; what do I need to get this done and get to where I want to be?
+Keep asking yourself; what do I need to get this done and get to where I want to be?

 4. Seek Motivation

-The Monday motivation hashtag is there for a reason because coming off of a weekend can be an awful shock to the system, particularly if you have managed to fit in some relaxation time.
-Often, our work and successes can be motivation enough but let’s be honest, sometimes it just doesn’t cut it!
+The Monday motivation hashtag is there for a reason because coming off of a weekend can be an awful shock to the system, mainly if you have managed to fit in some relaxation time.
+Often, our work and successes can be motivation enough but let’s be honest; sometimes it just doesn’t cut it!
 With this in mind, find like-minded individuals who are striving for success and have your back; whether this is Facebook or LinkedIn groups, hashtags in Instagram or Twitter or someone in your life who will keep pushing you forward!
 Successful women didn’t get to where they are by having great days all the time.
-So it is important to motivate yourself through the difficult days and you will already be ahead of those who fail at this hurdle.
+So it is important to motivate yourself through the difficult days, and you will already be ahead of those who fail at this hurdle.

 5. Take Action